i-dot-ai/lex/README.md

 #### Acknowledgements
 This project would not have been possible without the generous support of [The National Archives](https://www.nationalarchives.gov.uk/) and previous work from the [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice).
 They have been heavily involved in the development of Lex and helping it get to where it is today.

+#### Limitations
+Lex is currently in alpha and cannot guarantee access to complete legislative data.
+The codebase and features are subject to change.
+Lex does not yet support ingestion of legislation that is only held as a pdf.

 ## Project Structure

 Lex is split into two key components.
 These have their own detailed documentation to cover in depth the [ingestion](src/lex/README.md) and [backend](src/backend/README.md).
 Each of these is then divided into legislation, caselaw, explanatory notes, and amendments.